dib-lab/2021-paper-metapangenomes/manuscript.md

 We annotated the genomes with bakta to produce CDS ranges, and used polyester to simulate reads from CDS or non-coding regions.
 We used the default short read error profile within polyester.

-### Determing short read open reading frames with orpheum
+### Determining short read open reading frames with orpheum
 We used the orpheum tool to predict open reading frames from simulated short reads.
 Orpheum was developed to predict open reading frames in short RNA-seq reads from Eukaryotic organisms without a reference genome or transcriptome sequence.
 Orpheum perform six-frame translation on nucleotide sequencing reads, calculates k-mers in an amino acid, dayhoff, or hydrophobic-polar encoding at the designated k-mer length, and then estimates the jaccard similarity between k-mers in each translation frame and a database.